-The Career Prep Program, for students in grades 9 to 12, offers a vocational, academic, and social curriculum, with a high level of personal guidance for the development of a satisfying career and the development of skills for the possibility of independent life.
+The Career Prep program, for students in 9th through 12th grade, offers a vocational, academic, and social curriculum, with a high level of personal guidance for the development of a satisfying career and the development of skills for the possibility of independent life.
 Students accepted into this program work with one teacher throughout the day, except during social skills class or other extracurricular classes and events.
 The program has also been established to support students in becoming knowledgeable, exceptional citizens.

 - Highly engaging in-class instruction, discussion, and in-class activities